a-jean-andreasian/not_gitmodules/README.md

    project/microservice need to go to one folder.
 It's recommended to use dependency injection in case of having nested `not_gitmodules`.
 7. **Possible bottleneck** with private repositories.
     -  If cloning fails, but you have access to the repository, provide the HTTPS repo URL instead of SSH url in YAML file.
+8. If your python version is incompatible with `PyYAML==6.0` try to install the compatible version of `PyYAML`.

 ---